JonTDean/Lesson10-Is-Horrible/README.md

 	3. Display the 10 Employees.
 Allow the user to pick which Employee to display.
 			* We can do the Employee Display with a technique called Pagination using the [.Skip() and .Take](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/linq/return-or-skip-elements-in-a-sequence?redirectedfrom=MSDN)

+#### Part 2

+6. Add the ability to sort the Employees by the following criteria:

+	* Name
+	* Total Amount Paid
+	* Total Hours worked
+	* Total State Tax Paid